qtlHD/qtlHD/doc/input/mapping_inputs.md

 # Manifest file

 The optional Manifest file, or section, describes the contents and locations of the other files/sections, including an MD5 checksum.
-Example:
+For example:

       # --- qtlHD-in-x.x Manifest Description
       # --- Sections begin